cyberark/kubernetes-conjur-deploy/README.md

 necessary steps for configuring your environment and show you which variables need to be set before deploying.

+All environment variables can be set/defined with:
+- `bootstrap.env` file if deploying the follower to Kubernetes or OpenShift
+- `dev-bootstrap.env` for all other configurations.

-All environment variables can be set/defined with the `bootstrap.env` file.
-Edit the values per instructions below, source the file and run `0_check_dependencies.sh` to verify.
+Edit the values per instructions below, source the appropriate file and run `0_check_dep0endencies.sh` to verify.

 The Conjur appliance image can be loaded with `_load_conjur_tarfile.sh`.
 The script uses environment variables to locate the tarfile image and the value to use as a tag once it's loaded.